llathrop/Udacity-ML-Capstone-Kaggle-Allstate/docs/Allstate_final_report.md

 ### Implementation

 The project is implemented as a series of Jupyter notebooks, intended to be run in order, and using cached data if available.
+It was found to be easier to to both understand the process, and to review/rewrite each major section if they were seperated.

 #### [preprocess_data.ipynb](https://github.com/llathrop/udacity-ML-capstone-Kaggle-Allstate/blob/master/preprocess_data.ipynb):